The Parable of the Talents

 In keeping with the theme of Jesus’ second coming, we read this:

 “After a long time, the master of those servants returned and settled accounts with them.”
-NIV.

 As much as it may make us uncomfortable to think about Judgement Day, it will eventually arrive.
 While hiding out like the one talent servant might sound safest, we know our Master hopes for and is counting on more from us.

-As we stand before Jesus, we will be aware of the sins we committed and the times we failed Him.
-And while this time is not one of punishment, we will grieve over what we deserve, but be fully engulfed with His love and forgiveness.
-Only then will we truly understand the magnificence of His grace, mercy, and love!
+On this day of account, as we stand before Jesus, we will know the sins we committed and the times we failed Him.
+And while this time is not one of punishment, we will grieve over what we deserve.

 Using Your God-Given Talents

 The parable of the talents shows us we must be conscientious and hardworking wherever we serve.
 Just as the servants invested and grew their talents, we are called to do the same.
-How can we make this happen?

 •Evaluate your attitude.
 Is it like the first two servants?
 Eager, positive, and excited to work?
 Being responsible and selfless?